Swedish Players in the Hockey Hall of Fame

 Injuries plagued Forsberg’s career, which cut into his playing time and final career statistics.
 Regarding his ranks amongst Sweden players all-time, he sits eighth with 885 points in just 708 games and 12th overall in penalty minutes with 690.
 His final career plus/minus rating is plus-238, second to Niklas Lidstrom’s plus-450.
 In NHL rankings, Forsberg’s 1.25 points-per-game average ranks 12th all-time.

 Forsberg retired from the NHL in 2011, and the Avalanche raised his jersey No. 21 to the rafters later that year.
 In 2013, he was inducted into the IIHF Hall of Fame before earning his place in the HHOF (2014) in his first year of eligibility.
-Later in 2017, Forsberg was named one of the 100 Greatest NHL Players.
+Later, in 2017, Forsberg was named one of the 100 Greatest NHL Players.

 2015 HHOF Class – Nicklas Lidström (Vasteras, Sweden)

 The Red Wings found their franchise defenceman, Nicklas Lidström, with the 53rd pick in the 1989 NHL Entry Draft.
-After playing in the Sweden Elitersien and winning a World Championship in 1991, he made his NHL debut on Oct.
+After playing in the Sweden Elitserien and winning a World Championship in 1991, he made his NHL debut on Oct.
 3, 1991.
-For the next 20 seasons, he would man the blue line for Detroit, advancing to the playoffs every season of his career, an NHL record for a player with one team.
+For the next 20 seasons, he would patrol the blue line for Detroit, advancing to the playoffs every season of his career, an NHL record for a player with one team.

 Lidström won four Stanley Cups in 1997, 1998, 2002, and 2008, becoming the first European-born and trained captain to hoist the Cup in 2008.
 Between 2001 and 2011, he would win the Norris Trophy seven times, with three-peats from 2001-2003 and 2006-2008, with his last one in 2011.
 He ranks second all-time in wins behind Bobby Orr, who won the award eight times from 1967-1975.

-During his career, Lidström also earned NHL All-Rookie honors in 1992, played in 12 All-Star games, and was named to 10 first All-Star team selections.
+During his career, Lidström earned NHL All-Rookie honors in 1992, played in 12 All-Star games, and was named to 10 first All-Star team selections.
 In 2002, he became the first European to win the Conn Smythe Trophy as playoff MVP.
 As a defenceman, Lidström ranks fourth all-time in Red Wings history with 1,142 points, just one of four players with over 1,000 points.
 He is second behind Gordie Howe in games played (1,687), third in assists (878), and 11th in goals (264).

 Internationally, Lidström earned four medals, earning his place in the Triple Gold Club, thanks to a 1991 World Championship and 2006 Olympic Gold Medal.
 He is credited with the winning goal in 2006 and earned an Olympic All-Star team selection.